CarVac/MeleeConchRuleset/ruleset.md

 * one-iteration previous filtered output in the axis being processed.

 The weights of these terms may be either constant or non-constant.
-Non-constant weights may vary according to axisymmetric and otherwise monotonic functions of:
+Non-constant weights may vary according to axisymmetric and otherwise monotonically changing functions of:

 * current input position in the axis being processed
 * current input velocity in the axis being processed